mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/feature-eng.md

 Next, we check the status of both predictors.

-We start with the predictor based on the first partial table.
+We start with the predictor based on the partial table.

 ```sql
 SELECT *